FMIG Manual

 Planning / Logistics

-To prepare for the presentations students attended a training led by students with prior Tar Wars experience.
-A discussion on approaches to presenting the material and how to deal with issues that may arise followed the training.
+To prepare for the workshop, FMIG students attend a training led by students with prior program teaching experience.
+A discussion on approaches to presenting the material and how to deal with questions or issues that may arise followed the training.
+Student leaders contact local schools (there is a list from previous years) to inquire on interest and scheduling.
+Leaders will then pair up and lead the workshop at schools.

 Supplies